 How to Slice the Zucchini

-I like to use a mandoline to slice the zucchini into thin, uniform circles, but you can also use a food processor with a slicing blade.
-If the opening of your food processor is too small for whole zucchini, halve them lengthwise to make half-coins.
+I like to use a mandoline to slice the zucchini into thin, uniform circles, but you can also use a food processor with a slicing blade or your chef's knife.
+If the opening of your food processor is too small for whole zucchini, halve them lengthwise first to make half-coins.

 I like to add fresh dill and lemon zest to my sauté.
 They add just the right aromatics to the zucchini.

 Tips for the Best Zucchini

 - Use a large skillet: Not only does this let you fit more zucchini in the pan, but it means more pieces get contact time with the hot skillet.
 Contact time means browned, golden bits!

 - Cook in batches: This way you don't crowd the pan and your zucchini sears instead of steams.